Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Preliminaries

 Given clearing payments $\mathbf{P}$, the \emph{total assets} $a_i(\mathbf{P})$ of bank $v_i$ are defined as the sum of external assets plus incoming payments, i.e., Maximal clearing payments, i.e., ones that point-wise maximize all corresponding payments (and hence total assets), are known to exist \citep{eisenberg2001systemic,rogers2013failure} and can be computed in polynomial time.
+As is standard practice, we focus on these payment throughout the paper, also to avoid ambiguity.

-We measure the total \emph{liquidity} of the system (also refered to as systemic liquidity) $\liq(\mathbf{P})$ as the sum of payments traversing through the network, i.e. We assume that there exists a financial authority (a \emph{regulator}) who aims to maximize the systemic liquidity.
+We measure the total \emph{liquidity} of the system (also referred to as systemic liquidity) $\liq(\mathbf{P})$ as the sum of payments traversing through the network, i.e., We sometimes omit dependence on $\mathbf{P}$ for clarity of exposition when the payments are clear from the context.

+We assume that there exists a financial authority (a \emph{regulator}) who aims to maximize the systemic liquidity.
 In particular, the regulator can decide to remove certain debts (edges) from the network or inject cash to some bank(s).
 In the latter case, we assume the regulator has a total \emph{budget} $M$ available in order to perform \emph{cash injections} to individual banks.
-We sometimes refer to the total increased liquidity, $\Delta\liq$, (as opposed to total liquidity) which measures the difference in the systemic liquidity before and after the cash injections. \footnote{This is necessary as in some cases, like the proof of the approximability of the greedy algorithm in Theorem \ref{Greedy algorithm}, we cannot argue about the total liquidity but we can argue about the total increased liquidity.} A \emph{cash injection policy} is a sequence of pairs of banks and associated transfers $((i_1, t_1), (i_2, t_2),$ $\ldots (i_L, t_L)) \in (N\times \mathbb{R})^L$, such that the regulator gives capital $t_1$ to bank $i_1$, $t_2$ to bank $i_2$, etc. These actions naturally define two corresponding optimization problems on the total (increased) liquidity, i.e., \emph{optimal cash injection} and \emph{optimal debt removal}.
+We sometimes refer to the total increased liquidity, $\Delta\liq$, (as opposed to total liquidity) which measures the difference in the systemic liquidity before and after the cash injections.\footnote{This is necessary as in some cases, like the proof of the approximability of the greedy algorithm in Theorem \ref{Greedy algorithm}, we cannot argue about the total liquidity but we can argue about the total increased liquidity.} A \emph{cash injection policy} is a sequence of pairs of banks and associated transfers $((i_1, t_1), (i_2, t_2),$ $\ldots (i_L, t_L)) \in (V\times \mathbb{R})^L$, such that the regulator gives capital $t_1$ to bank $i_1$, $t_2$ to bank $i_2$, etc. \mk{We note that $t_k$ can be a fractional number unless stated otherwise.} These actions naturally define two corresponding optimization problems on the total (increased) liquidity, i.e., \emph{optimal cash injection} and \emph{optimal debt removal}.

+\begin{opt-cash-inj} [\textsc{Opt-Cash-Injection}] Given a financial network $\fn$ and a total budget $M$, compute the cash injection policy that maximizes the total increased liquidity $\Delta\liq$. \end{opt-cash-inj}